 David Thompson is Professor of Railway Noise and Vibration at the Institute of Sound and Vibration Research, University of Southampton and is Head of the Dynamics Group.
 He is a PI on MOTIV – Modelling Of Train Induced Vibration, a joint grant with the University of Cambridge.
 He has been a partner in many EU projects, most recently RIVAS (Railway Induced Vibration Abatement Solutions) and Acoutrain (Virtual certification of acoustic performance for freight and passenger trains).
-He leads the Research Challenge Noise-less Track.

 Antonis Zervos is Associate Professor in Geomechanics and Deputy Head of the Infrastructure Research Group at the University of Southampton.
 He has expertise in computational geomechanics, especially numerical modelling using finite, discrete and boundary elements.
 He is a board member of the invitation-only European geomechanics network ALERT, and leads on railway geomechanics within that group.

-Clive Roberts is Professor of Railway Systems in the University of Birmingham.
-He provides leadership in data analysis and condition monitoring across the whole Programme.
-Since 2011 he has been awarded c£1M of EPSRC funding and £4.4M from the EU, matched by £4.8M from UK and international industry.
-He co-chairs the IEEE Technical Committee on Railroad Systems and Applications, and leads the Birmingham Centre for Railway Research and Education.
+Clive Roberts is Professor of Railway Systems at the University of Birmingham and Director of the Birmingham Centre for Railway Research and Education.
+Since 2011 he has been awarded c£30M of EPSRC and HEFCE funding and €9M from the EU, matched by >£65M in cash and kind from UK and international industry.
+He co-chairs the IEEE Technical Committee on Railroad Systems and Applications.
+He leads the new UK Rail Research and Innovation Network and, within that, the Centre of Excellence in Digital Systems.

 Glenn McDowell is Head of the Department of Civil Engineering at the University of Nottingham.
 He brings expertise in the constitutive behaviour of crushable soils and granular materials, in particular in discrete element modelling of railway ballast.
 Research income totals >£3M including Discrete element modelling of critical state soil mechanics (EP/L019779).
-He provides cross-Programme leadership in numerical analysis.

 Simon Blainey is a Lecturer in Transportation at the University of Southampton, with extensive experience of research in the rail context.
 As well as leading jointly with John Preston on the development of integrating models, he is a Co-Investigator on the EPSRC-funded ‘Infrastructure Transitions Research Consortium’, developing long term strategic models for the UK transport system (including rail) and assessing the risk of disruption to the rail network.
 His expertise includes rail demand forecasting, integrated appraisal processes for new local railway stations and assessing barriers to mode shift to rail.